nextpyp/pyp/docs/guide/overview.rst

 Status
 ------

-Blocks can be in one of three states (indicated by icons displayed on the top bar of each block):
+Blocks can be in one of four states (indicated by icons displayed on the top bar of each block):

 * Block is up-to-date (no graphical indication)
+* :fa:`star` Newly created (block was created and is ready to be executed)
-* :fa:`recycle` Modified (parameters were modified and the block needs to be updated)
+* :fa:`recycle` Modified (block parameters were modified and the block needs to be updated)
 * :fa:`cog fa-pulse` Running (the block is currently running)

 Parameters